dennisss/dacha/pkg/container/README.md

       persists across cluster failures.
     - There will be a single `Manager` job per `Cluster`

-- `Metadata Store`: Strongly consistent and durable key-value store and lock service used to store the state of the cluster.
+- `Metastore`: Strongly consistent and durable key-value store and lock service used to store the state of the cluster.
 There will be exactly one of these for the entire cluster.

+- `Blob`: A single usually large binary file identified by a hash.
+Blobs may also have a small amount of metadata such as a content type (e.g. tar or zip) to describe how they should be processed.

+- `Bundle`: Collection of files typically containing a binary + static assets and distributed as a `Blob` archive.

+- `Volume`:

+## Blob System